-- a) inherent distinctiveness of the trademarks, and the extent to which they have become known; - b) length of time the trademarks have been in use;

-- c) nature of wares, services or business;

-- d) nature of the trade; and

-- e) degree of resemblance between the trademarks in appearance or sound in the ideas suggested by them.
+- a) inherent distinctiveness of the trademarks, and the extent to which they have become known; - b) length of time the trademarks have been in use; - c) nature of wares, services or business; - d) nature of the trade; and - e) degree of resemblance between the trademarks in appearance or sound in the ideas suggested by them.

 A generally accepted principle when applying the test of confusion is looking at the trademarks from the point of the unwary consumer - comparing similarities as opposed to differences.
-Can the consumer be easily misled by error or otherwise - and perhaps not even know?
-Could this also impact not only on the consumer, but also on other potential commercial relationships being sought with the Complainant?
-If this would impact on the commercial relationship sought with the Complainant by the consumers, then by logical corollary, this would also impact (or possibly sabotage) the commercial relationships the Complainant is seeking with both its' existing and potential client base.
+Can the internet user be easily misled by error or otherwise - and perhaps not even know?
+Could this confusion also impact not only on any and all other potential commercial relationships being sought with the Complainant?
+If this would impact on the commercial relationship sought with the Complainant by the internet users, then by logical corollary, this confusion would impact (or possibly sabotage) the commercial relationships the Complainant has or is seeking with its' existing client base as well.

 The Registrant's dot.ca domain is Confusingly Similar with a Mark in which the Complainant had Rights prior to the date of registration of the domain name and continues to have such Rights.
 Simply put, this assertion was held in Veuve Clicquot Ponsardin v.
 Boutiques Clicquot Ltée.
 2006 SCC 23, [2006] 1 SCR 824 (2 June 2006).
 Confusion under the Trade-marks Act occurs if the use over the trade-marks is likely to lead to the inference that the wares and services associated with the trade-marks are manufactured, sold or performed by the same person.
-See LEGO Juris A/S v.
+Also see LEGO Juris A/S v.
 James Carswell, CIRA CASE No. 00150 (2010).
 That being said, even if the Registrant is not marketing/selling, manufacturing products or services of the like the Complainant provides, this can create an intellectual extrapolation.
 Hijacking some of the Complainant's web traffic away can be cause for the unwary user of the web to be misled and think that the Registrant really is the Complainant - thus creating a false, competitive "climate".
-The fact that the Registrant may be looking to profit from pay-per-click links creates some form of compensation from the registration and thus now creates an illegal, yet different form of competition with the prior and legitimate owner of the Domain Name in Dispute.
-This also does not take into account or deal with the potential issue of web users possibly providing the Registrant with private and confidential banking information which would normally be destined only to the Complainant.
+The fact that the Registrant may be selling same or competitive products as does the Complainant, creates a very confusing, commercial picture for internet users, thus impacting directly on the Complainant.

 As well, as per paragraph 1.2 of the Policy, and per BCICAC Case No. 00014 (Coca-Cola Ltd. v.
 Amos B. Hennan), the domain name is defined as follows: "domain name" means the domain name excluding the "dot-ca" suffix and suffixes associated with all third and fourth level domain names accepted by CIRA.
-Further, a Registrant cannot avoid confusion by appropriating another's entire mark in a domain name per RGIS Inventory Specialists v.
+Further, a Registrant cannot avoid confusion by appropriating another's entire mark in a domain name, as per RGIS Inventory Specialists v.
 AccuTrak Inventory, BCICAC Case No. 00053, and Glaxo Group Limited v.
 Defining Presence Marketing Group Inc. (Manitoba), BCICAC Case No. 00020.

-To this arbitrator, the domain name "tdbankonline.ca" is clearly a part of, (and similar in appearance, sound and in the ideas) with the "TD" Trade-mark.
+To this arbitrator, the domain name "rheem.ca" is clearly a part of, (and similar in appearance, sound and in the ideas) with the "Rheem" Trade-mark.
 There appears therefore, not only confusion with, but also misappropriation of the domain name, by the Registrant, regardless of whether we know or not of the Registrants' motives or modus operandi.